Emergency evacuee guidance during COVID-19

 - Proceed immediately to designated accommodations or a reception centre (if necessary)

-Only travel to ESS support locations designated by your local or First Nations' government.
+Only travel to ESS support locations designated by your Indigenous or local government.
 Supports will not be available if you travel to a non-designated location.

-If you have a lab confirmed COVID-19 diagnosis coordinate with your assigned public health case manager who will direct you to an appropriate COVID-19 Community Cohort Centre
+If you have a lab confirmed COVID-19 diagnosis speak with your assigned public health case manager.

 Evacuees should first look to use their own resources, such as insurance, to support themselves.
 Staying with friends or family (also referred to as billeting) is not recommended during the COVID-19 pandemic.
 If you don't have your own resources the ESS program may be able to support you.
 You must connect with an ESS responder to receive supports from authorized suppliers.